What is art therapy?

 Is it required to have prior experience in art-making?

-People often think that they need to have art skills to join art therapy, however, no prior experience in art is required as it is used as a tool in therapy rather than a finished product
+People often think that they need to have art skills to join art therapy, however, no prior experience in art is required as it is used only as a tool and the focus is on the process rather than a finished product.
+All that is needed is a willingness to experiment.

 What is an art-therapist trained in?